There are many bonsai myths connected with growing bonsai trees.

 Some seem somewhat logical; others are difficult to imagine how they ever came about.

-Some of the more common myths are listed below.
+Some of the more common ones are listed below.

-In my early bonsai days, I was told many bonsai myths, this was one of them.
+In my early bonsai days, I heard many bonsai untruths, this was one of them.

 I then thought about all the famous bonsai subjects in my Japanese books.